 They say chicks will pick each other if they are too crowded, too hot, if the light is too bright in the brooder, or if they don’t have enough fresh air.

-They say you can bring them some fresh grass clippings, move them to a bigger area, or even apply black grease or pine tar on the wound to keep other chicks away for going back to peck the same spot.
+They say you can bring them some fresh grass clippings, move them to a bigger area, or even apply black grease or pine tar on the wound to keep other chicks away from going back to peck the same spot.

 I tried all of the above and nothing worked.
 I even transferred them outside to the big fenced area so they have plenty of new things to explore but as you can see in the picture above, the Leghorns kept picking them.

 The thing was, the Cornish just sit there, letting the other birds eat them alive!
 It was so disturbing.
-Anyway, I ended up separating the Cornish completely and putting them in the fence with the goats instead.
+Anyway, I ended up separating the Cornish Cross chickens completely and putting them in the fence with the goats instead.

 You might need to get ready for that ahead because I know many of you are probably thinking about placing the Cornish in the coop with other laying hens, this might be fine, but just be prepared that if it’s not, you might need to find them their own space.